The-Ronin-Project/interop-proxy-server/README.md

 export SERVICE_CALL_JWT_SECRET=SECRET_VALUE
 ```

-The key can be found in the 1Password Interoperability vault under "Epic AO Sandbox Private Key (pkcs8)".
+The AO_SANDBOX_KEY can be found in the 1Password Interoperability vault under "Epic AO Sandbox Private Key (pkcs8)".
 Make sure to
 remove any newlines or comments from the key and save the file.
-The secret can be found in the same place under
+The secret is also in 1Password.
-'Seki JWT Secret'.
+Search for 'All Keys', find 'Seki JWT Secret', and copy it.

 Next, restart IntelliJ to let it pick up the change.
 To make sure it has, open the Terminal tab at the bottom and enter
 the command "echo $AO_SANDBOX_KEY" and it should print the value of the key.